buddy/test-collector/README.md

 })
 ```

+> **Note for Cypress:** You must also install `mocha` as a dev dependency since the Cypress reporter requires it:
+>
+> ```bash
+> npm install --save-dev mocha
+> ```

 That's it!
 Your tests will now automatically send results to Buddy Works.

 > **Note:** These examples show configuration file setups.
 Some frameworks may support alternative configuration methods (command line options, package.json, etc.).
 Refer to your testing framework's official documentation for all available configuration options.

 ## How It Works

-The collector automatically detects your CI/CD environment and gathers all necessary metadata from your Buddy Works pipeline.
+The collector automatically detects your CI/CD environment and gathers all necessary metadata from your pipeline.
 It creates test sessions, tracks individual test results in real-time, and handles session cleanup automatically.

+**Supported CI/CD platforms:**

+- **Buddy Works** - Full native support with automatic environment detection
+- **GitHub Actions** - Complete support with workflow integration
+- **Other platforms** - Can be configured manually with environment variables

-**Designed for CI/CD:** While it can run locally, it's optimized for Buddy Works pipelines where environment variables are automatically available.
+**Designed for CI/CD:** While it can run locally, it's optimized for CI/CD pipelines where environment variables are automatically available.

 ## Key Features